WideEyeLabs/wel-station/README.md

 Chef cookbooks to configure an OS X workstation.
 The easiest way to get started with wel-station is by using [wel-wrap](https://github.com/WideEyeLabs/wel-wrap).

+This project is a fork of sprout-wrap from Pivotal Labs.
+Without their awesome work, this project wouldn't exist.

 Cookbooks
 -------